-Former Chattanooga women's basketball player Katie Galloway Burrows enters her seventh year on the bench for the Mocs and her third as an assistant to Jim Foster.
+Former Chattanooga women's basketball player Katie Galloway Burrows enters her eighth year on the bench for the Mocs and her fifth as an assistant to Jim Foster.

 Katie came to Chattanooga in 2000 and was an integral member of a squad that won four straight Southern Conference regular season titles and SoCon Tournament crowns.
 In her time at UTC, the Lady Mocs posted an overall record of 102-23 with wins over such teams as Florida State, Alabama and Louisville.
 The Lady Mocs advanced to the postseason all four years including three NCAA championships.

 In her senior year, the Lady Mocs posted the nation's longest active winning streak at 27 games culminating with UTC's NCAA first-round win over Rutgers.
 In that game, Burrows sank the most memorable shot in Chattanooga history nailing a 30-foot bank shot from the right side sparking a comeback that led to a 74-69 win over the Scarlet Knights.

 Katie earned a spot as one of former head coach Wes Moore's Top 10 players in UTC's celebration of "Moore in McKenzie, a Decade of Dominance".
 She ranks in the top 10 in UTC history in 3-pointers made with 107 and 3-pointers attempted with 315.